 - Access to licensed treatment centers

 - Information on treatment plans

 An opioid addiction is one of the more difficult addictions to overcome.
 The cravings that individuals feel can be impossible to ignore, and withdrawal symptoms are unpleasant.
 Detoxing from opiates is not life-threatening, but because it is difficult it takes someone committed to recovering to undergo it.
 There are ways to recover from opioid addiction, and the most effective way involves treatment with pharmaceuticals and therapy.

-But there are some problems with the implant.
-Some patients had irritation or other complications with the implant site.
-With a larger group of people being studied, we could probably expect even more complications, as is common with surgical implants like this.
 One of the biggest concerns about the implants is the lack of effectiveness that occurred in some of the patients.
 Many were given supplemental sublingual buprenorphine when their cravings or withdrawal symptoms got bad.
-Iif we are going to go through the trouble of using implants, they need to work effectively.

 In this study, patients also received drug counseling throughout the 6 month period.
 If these implants are ever used with the public, just as with any addiction treatment, counseling needs to be a big part of it.
-Patients wishing to be clean need to be committed to a sober lifestyle, which can be developed through hard work and therapy.
-There is no magic pill or implant that can just take addiction away; sobriety has to be worked for.
+Recovering patients need to be committed to a sober lifestyle, which can be developed through hard work and therapy.
+There is no magic pill or implant that can just take a substance use disorder away; sobriety has to be worked for.